-As your legal counsel, we will delve into the details in order to fully dissect your case.
+As your legal counsel, I will delve into the details in order to fully dissect your case.
 There is a big difference between the use of violence and an alleged victim's perceived threat of violence.
 There are often identification issues in these cases as well.
 There are a number of ways to build a comprehensive robbery defense.
-If there are holes in the case against you, we will find them.
+If there are holes in the case against you, I will find them.

 Not all robbery charges are equal.
 Armed robbery is considered aggravated robbery, which means there are mandatory sentencing guidelines.
 Simple robbery does not have mandatory sentencing guidelines.
 While both charges may involve the threat of violence, aggravated robbery includes the use of a weapon.